naman-luthra/naman-luthra/README.md

 # Hi, I'm Naman Luthra! 👨🏻‍💻

 ## About Me
-I am a Full-Stack Developer, currently working with basys.ai, a Harvard-based Health Tech Startup.
-At basys.ai, I help build full-stack web applications using my skills.
-Prior to this, I interned at a US-based Edtech startup, Bytelearn, where I worked as a Front-End Developer.
-I am also working towards my degree in Computer Science Engineering at one of India's top engineering universities, Birla Institute of Technology and Science Pilani, Main Campus.
-I am constantly learning and exploring new technologies to enhance my skills and knowledge.
+I am working as a Software Development Intern at Clearfeed.
+I am also working towards my degree in Computer Science Engineering at one of India's top engineering universities Birla Institute of Technology and Science Pilani, Main Campus.
+I have recently intered at basys.ai a Harvard based Health Tech Startup where I worked on building full stack web applications using my skills.
+I have also interned in a US based Edtech startup bytelearn where I worked as a front end developer.
+I can help you build scalable and responsive web applications using my engineering skills :)

 ![naman-luthra's github stats](https://github-readme-stats.vercel.app/api?username=naman-luthra&show_icons=true&theme=radical&count_private=true)